-How we elect our president effects every other part of our American political system.
+How we elect the president effects the rest of our politics.

-Save Our States is now a project of the Freedom Foundation.
+Save Our States is a project of the Oklahoma Council of Public Affairs